FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/06/3_Task2.md

+---
+title: "Task 2 - FortiSoar content hub"
+weight: 20
+---

-## FortiSOAR Content Hub & Connectors
+#### FortiSOAR Content Hub & Connectors

 Content Hub is a vital component of FortiSOAR that provides a centralized repository of pre-built playbooks, scripts, and integrations.
 It serves as a knowledge base and resource center for security operations, allowing teams to leverage existing content and collaborate effectively.